 College Corner is a tiny village located in the state of Ohio.
 With a population of 387 people and just one neighborhood, College Corner is the 714th largest community in Ohio.
-College Corner has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+College Corner has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 College Corner is a blue-collar town, with 35.94% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, College Corner is a village of service providers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in College Corner who work in office and administrative support (12.50%), healthcare suport services (11.72%), and sales jobs (8.59%).

-Being a small village, College Corner does not have a public transit system used by locals to get to and from work.
+College Corner is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The percentage of adults in College Corner with college degrees is slightly lower than the national average of 21.84% for all communities.
 13.43% of adults in College Corner have a bachelor's degree or advanced degree.